teuben/astr288p/lectures/Lecture2.md

   - gnome-terminal         (Gnome Terminal)
   - xfce4-terminal         (XFCE4 terminal)
   - konsole                (KDE terminal)
-  - emacs "M-x shell"      (yes, you can run a terminal inside of emacs)
+  - emacs "M-x shell"      (yes, you can run a terminal inside of emacs, great for logging)

 ## Shell options (as defined in /etc/passwd, see /etc/shells)
 CAVEAT: MacOS does not seem to use /etc/passwd (see http://docstore.mik.ua/orelly/unix3/mac/ch03_08.htm)